avinashp1/Data-Structure/README.md

 var node = linked.Find(2);
 linked.Remove(node); // O(1)
 If you're working with large datasets and need frequent removals, especially from the middle or start, go with LinkedList<T>.
 Otherwise, List<T> is usually fine for general use.

+Want help choosing the right structure for a specific use case?

+If you're removing just one element from a dataset in C#, the best-performing structure depends on where you're removing it from and how often you do it.
+Here's a quick breakdown:

+🧠 If You Remove from the End
+Best choice: List<T>

+Performance: O(1) — no shifting, just update the count.

+csharp
+list.RemoveAt(list.Count - 1); // Fast and efficient
+🧠 If You Remove from the Start or Middle
+Best choice: LinkedList<T>

+Performance: O(1) if you already have the node reference.

+csharp
+var node = linkedList.Find(value);
+linkedList.Remove(node); // No shifting
+List<T> will work too, but it's O(n) due to element shifting.

+🧠 If You're Using an Array
+Arrays are fixed-size, so removal means copying or shifting manually:

+csharp
+int[] arr = {1, 2, 3, 4};
+int[] newArr = arr.Where((val, idx) => idx != 1).ToArray(); // Removes index 1
+Performance: Worst among the three for dynamic removal.

+🏁 Final Verdict
+Scenario	Best Structure	Performance
+Remove from end	List<T>	✅ O(1)
+Remove from start/mid	LinkedList<T>	✅ O(1)
+Fixed-size array	Manual copy needed	❌ O(n)
+If you're doing this frequently, LinkedList<T> is your friend.
+If it's occasional and mostly at the end, stick with List<T>.

+Want to see how these perform with large datasets or benchmark them live?